Founder & CEO

 Prior to this, Christoph was founder, partner and co-CEO/Head of Portfolio Management and Trading at Tungsten Capital Management, a hedge fund company (2005-2010).
 He was Head of Proprietary Equity Derivatives Desk at J.P.
 Morgan in London and Frankfurt from 1998-2004.
 Christoph began his career at Dresdner Kleinwort Benson in Cash Equity Trading.

-Claire Dissaux is Head of Global Economics & Strategy at Millenium Global and is responsible for the production of all macroeconomic and currency research, for both Developed and Emerging Markets.
-She is also focused on client related requests and product development initiatives driven by the firm’s philosophy of a fundamental economic orientation to client currency solutions.
+Claire Dissaux is managing director, head of global economics & strategy at Millenium Global and is responsible for the production of all macroeconomic and currency research, for both Developed and Emerging Markets.
+She is also focused on client-related requests and product development initiatives driven by the firm’s philosophy of a fundamental economic orientation to client currency solutions.

 Claire’s highly analytical approach has been developed during her tenure as an economist at the Ministry of Finance in France and then at Société Générale and Credit Agricole Indosuez gaining experience and expertise in Country Risk Analysis and Emerging Market Research and Strategy.